jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

  * Task Pane
    * URLs loaded into the task pane push actual entries into the browser's navigation stack
-   * The internal navigation stack does not gracefully handle multi-map configurations.
-In a multi-map configuration, it is possible to go back/forward to a page that is not applicable to the current map, especially if it was visited while on a different map.
+   * ~~The internal navigation stack does not gracefully handle multi-map configurations.
+In a multi-map configuration, it is possible to go back/forward to a page that is not applicable to the current map, especially if it was visited while on a different map.~~ In a multi-map configuration, task pane content will be invalidated (with a UI warning) if it is not applicable for the current active map.
+In such cases, you need to re-run the applicable command again.

  * Toolbars
    * Toolbars in vertical orientation currently make no attempts to gracefully handle overflow when the toolbar has more items than the physical screen/container space allows.